Univ-Wyo-Education/S20-2150/McRun/issues.md

 Issues:

-1. Clean up the "output" box - so will not duplicate messages to it.

 1. do the rest of the buttons.
 	- Input - put in a list of values - that gets used each time an "Input" instruction happens.
 		+++ Show Memory - Set MAR - and call display of memory at that location. (show range of memory? - show ptr at location(pc))  See: LoadMA()